objectmikael/linked-chain/README.md

 - **Token Distribution**: The distribution wallet can disperse one HYD token to another wallet/user.
 - **Validation Requests**: Users with a HYD token can request validation of employment from an admin wallet.
 - **Employment Records**: Must include: Company Name, Start Date, End Date, and Responsibilities.
 - **Admin Actions**: Admins can accept or decline validation requests.
-Accepted requests are added to the blockchain.
+Accepted requests are added to a user’s record on the blockchain.
 #### Querying Records:
 - **Record Query**: User records can be queried based on their wallet.